VPashkov/SublimeResizeGroupWithKeyboard/README.md

 SublimeResizeGroupWithKeyboard
 ==============================

-Sublime Text 2 Plugin to resize active group with keyboard
+Sublime Text 2 and 3 Plugin to resize active group with keyboard